STOLYPIN: If Lavrov goes, can we hope for better from Russia’s diminished foreign ministry?

 Is Foreign Minister Sergei Lavrov’s time really up?
 And if so, will this free the Ministry of Foreign Affairs (MID) from the last vestiges of diplomacy, or allow it to regain some of the relevance it has lost since 2014?
 Either way, this has significance beyond the embassies and chancelleries.

-Once a legend of international diplomacy, a man whose longevity, exploits and gravel-voiced bon mots other diplomats would discuss with genuine respect, Lavrov has been steadily shrunk in stature and significance by a Kremlin that considers the MID little more than a source of information operations, a virtual offshoot of the presidential press office.
+Once a legend of international diplomacy, a man whose longevity, exploits and gravel-voiced bon mots other diplomats would discuss with genuine respect, Lavrov has been steadily diminsished in stature and significance by a Kremlin that considers the MID little more than a source of information operations, a virtual offshoot of the presidential press office.
 Crises in Belarus, the South Caucasus and Kyrgyzstan have thrown the relative weakness of Russian foreign policy into sharp relief, and while the blame really lies with the Kremlin, MID is often the scapegoat of choice.

 Notoriously, Lavrov had no role in the key decisions first to seize Crimea and then to intervene into the Donbas.
-Instead, he was simply expected to defend the indefensible, a role he has had to assume many times since, whether accusing the Dutch of lying about the MH17 shoot-down to “achieve their own political goals” or claiming that it was British secret services “known for their ability to act with license to kill” who may have tried to murder Sergei Skripal (as a distraction from Brexit).
+Instead, he was simply expected to defend the indefensible, a role he has had to assume many times since, whether accusing the Dutch of lying about the MH17 shoot-down to “achieve their own political goals” or claiming that it was British secret services “known for their ability to act with licence to kill” who may have tried to murder Sergei Skripal (as a distraction from Brexit).

 As a result, his international reputation – an absolutely crucial asset for a diplomat – has dwindled dramatically.
-In many ways the turning point was at the 2015 Munich Security Conference, where his attempts to justify Russian policy in Ukraine was met not with protest but derisive laughter.
+In many ways, the turning point was at the 2015 Munich Security Conference, where his attempts to justify Russian policy in Ukraine were met not with protest but derisive laughter.
 For at least the last three years, there has been open discussion about life after Lavrov.

 Exit Lavrov?